Shamarpa: Controversy

 In 1792 the Tibetan government accused the 10th Shamarpa of inciting a war between Tibet and Nepal.
 He was exiled from Tibet and a ban placed on his future incarnations from being officially recognized.
-A modern Tibetologist proved this interpretation of history to be wrong and showed that the Shamarpa mediated in this conflict.
+A modern Tibetologist, Sam Van Schaik, has suggested this interpretation of history to be wrong and has claimed that the Shamarpa mediated in the conflict.

 The comment of the Sixteenth Gyalwa Karmapa on this period was: "Merit was becoming smaller and smaller.
 There was much political interference.
 Black was becoming white.
 The real was becoming unreal.
 At that time it was not practicable to have any Shamarpa recognised or enthroned.
 Everything was kept secret.
 The incarnations appeared, but were not revealed."
 In 1963, following a request from the 16th Karmapa, the Tibetan Government in Exile lifted the ban.
 The 14th Shamar Rinpoche was officially enthroned, and after completing his studies in 1979 began his extensive teaching activity.

 Another controversy began in 1992, during the search for and recognition of the 17th Gyalwa Karmapa.
 A division formed within the Karma Kagyu sangha over the selection of two Karmapa candidates.
-The Karmapa controversy is intriguing and complex, and has its roots in feudalistic Tibetan history, and is connected with politics of China and India as well.
+The Karmapa controversy has its roots in feudalistic Tibetan history, and is connected with politics of China and India as well.
 The Karmapa candidates Ogyen Trinley Dorje and Thaye Dorje have met each other, and issued joint statements calling for cooperation, and the wish to find the 15th Shamar Rinpoche together.